-PIIA requires agencies to "publish payment integrity information with the annual financial statement" and post the annual financial statement and any accompanying materials on the agency website.12 OMB Circular A-123, Appendix C, states that agencies should consult OMB Circular A-136 annually to determine which of the payment integrity reporting requirements apply to their agency.13 At a minimum, all agencies with programs in Phase 114 or Phase 215 are required to provide a link to www.paymentaccuracy.gov in their Agency Financial Report or Performance and Accountability Report so the reader can access information about agency improper payment risk assessments, recoveries, and other agency-wide reporting requirements.16
+PIIA requires agencies to "publish payment integrity information with the annual financial statement" and post the annual financial statement and any accompanying materials on the agency website.
+DMB Circular A-123, Appendix C, states that agencies should consult OMB Circular A-136 annually to determine which of the Payment Integrity reporting requirements apply to their agency.
+At a minimum, all agencies with programs in Phase 114 and Phase 215 are required to provide a link to www.paymentaccuracy.gov in their Agency Financial Report or Performance and Accountability Report so the reader can access information about agency improper payment risk assessments, recoveries, and other agency-wide reporting requirements.